Kudakwashe24/code4ct/README.md

 - Readme updated
 - Updated my website link
 - Cleared mistakes on a folder
-- Created a nav bar that includes a Home page, Contact, About and Portofilio
+- Created a nav bar that includes a Home page, Contact, About and Portofilio.